run-llama/modal_finetune_sql/README.md

 # Finetuning LLaMa + Text-to-SQL

-This walkthrough shows you how to fine-tune LLaMa-7B on a Text-to-SQL dataset, and then use it for inference against any database of structured data using LlamaIndex.
+This walkthrough shows you how to fine-tune LLaMa 2 7B on a Text-to-SQL dataset, and then use it for inference against any database of structured data using LlamaIndex.